teleivo/puppet-openmrs-radiologydcm4chee/README.md

     * Password => openmrs
 * Complete the remaining steps of the wizard

-Refer to [openmrs-module-radiologydcm4chee] (https://github.com/openmrs/openmrs-module-radiologydcm4chee) on how to build and deploy the radiology module in OpenMRS.
+Refer to [openmrs-module-radiology] (https://github.com/openmrs/openmrs-module-radiology) on how to build and deploy the radiology module in OpenMRS.

 #####dcm4chee
 * configure weasis as the web viewer at [localhost:8081/jmx-console/](http://localhost:8081/jmx-console/) section **dcm4chee.web, service=WebConfig** set